rakruk/imgsort/readme.md

         ...
 ```

-Train the model:
+Train the model, `n` should be your number of subfolders or classes:

 ```bash
 imgsort train "C:\Documents\Pictures\My Sorted Pictures" "C:\Documents\Imgsort Model" -n 3
 ```

-Before sorting:
+Before sorting, _make sure subfolders are present, imgsorter will not create them_:

 ```
 C:\Documents\Downloads